Ertugrulmutlu/From-Human-in-the-Loop-to-Agent-in-the-Loop-A-Practical-Transition-Guide/README.md

 Chinnaraju, A. (2025a). *AI-driven strategic decision-making on innovation: scalable, ethical approaches and AI agents for startups*. **World Journal of Advanced Research and Reviews**, 25(2), 2219–2248.
 [https://doi.org/10.30574/wjarr.2025.25.2.0575](https://doi.org/10.30574/wjarr.2025.25.2.0575)

+---

+*This document is intended as a practical companion to the talk, not as an exhaustive survey.*